siemens/OOASP/asp_interactive_configuration/DOC.md

 These rules compute the arity as shown before for the two possible positions of the new ID.
 The first one for position `1` and the second one for position `2`.
 Unlike in our previous rule, here, we also include the `new_id` as the last argument of `ooasp_arity`.
 We do so to identify that this value `ARITY` for the arity is only valid when `new_id` was grounded.
 This value can be seen as a step.

-Next, we include any new associations that this `new_id` might have with previously grounded ids and update their corresponding arity.
+Next, we include any new associations that this `new_id` might have with previously grounded IDs and update their corresponding arity.
 This is done in the following rules:

 ```prolog
 ooasp_arity(CONFIG, ASSOC, 1, ID1, ARITY+1, new_id) :-